 This will generator, managed by OCBC Bank, utilises a basic will template and may be used for preparing simple wills.

 The Wills Registry is a confidential registry where testators or their solicitors can deposit information on wills.
 Website contains a directory of law firms whom members of the public can contact if they require advice on Wills and Estate Planning, Probate and Estate Administration and other related matters.
 Managed by the Singapore Academy of Law.

-Information on the procedure for obtaining a Probate and Letters of Administration in the Family Justice Courts.
-Refer to the Probate and Administration Toolkit for simple, straightforward applications (2018)
+Information on the procedure for obtaining a Grant of Probate or Letters of Administration in the Family Justice Courts.

 When a Death Occurs: a Guide to Practical Matters

 Published in partnership with Ang Chin Moh Foundation, this is a collaboration between Singapore Hospice Council and volunteer students from NUS Law supervised by AP Ruby Lee.
 It covers legal aspects relating to a death, including asset distribution.

 A. Agencies involved in probate and the administration of estates